raspberrypilearning/hair-today/en/step_9.md

 + Can you add a slider which allows you to rotate the hair `<div>`?

-Follow the same procedure as you did to add the top and left sliders, but you will need a different command to tell the hair to rotate:
+You can follow the same procedure you used to add the top and left sliders, but you will need a different command to tell the hair to rotate:

 ```javascript
 document.getElementById("hair").style.transform = "rotate(" + this.value + "deg" +")";